Tips for providing a meal

 - Find out what the family normally eats and use that to guide your decision on what to offer.

 - If possible, offer the family a choice of meals.
-Try to offer variety by checking what other meals have been provided within a few days of the time you would like to take a meal.
+Try to offer variety by checking what other meals have

 - Find out if any family members have any food sensitivities or allergies (lactose intolerant, peanut allergies, etc.)

 - Use disposable containers to make the cleanup easier.
-This will also eliminate the need for the family to keep track of and return the container.
-If you must use a non-disposable container and would like for it to be returned, please label it with your name and phone number.
+This will also eliminate the need for the family to keep track

 - Include disposable utensils (forks, knives, cups, etc.) if available.